github/training-kit/intermediate/index.md

 $ git diff
 ```

 Git also creates a distinction between what is modified and unselected and what has been staged for commit.
-A well-named `diff` option switch allows for the inspection of each of these two groups of changes.
+A single `diff` option switch allows for the inspection of each of these two groups of changes.

 ```shell
 $ git diff --staged